GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/README.md

 1. Deploy Bootstrap

     This bootstrap assume you have a [Config Controller](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview) instance provisioned already.
-If you do not you can follow either the [quickstart](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview) guide or the [detailed install guide](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/docs/advanced-install.md) for advanced users.
+If you do not you can follow either the [quickstart](https://cloud.google.com/anthos-config-management/docs/concepts/config-controller-overview) guide or the [detailed install guide](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/docs/advanced-install.md) for advanced users (this is recommended for experienced users).

     This Solution will require the Config Controller instance to have the following permissions.